JuNiShankTier/OH_Assessment/README.md

 ## Tech Stack
 The main project is an ASP.NET Core M(V)C application.
 It uses NUGET packages to extend the projects functionality to connect with a TSQL database and log into files.
 Furthermore it has controller with endpoints for external services and fulfills the REST concept.
-All data will be stored in the relational Microsoft database and uses the Entity Framework Core with the code first approach to generate via the models the database.
+All data will be stored in a relational Microsoft database and uses the Entity Framework Core with the code first approach to generate the database scheme via the models.
+The view aspect is not really used here because the frontend exists as its own identity within the Kestrels publishing service in wwwroot directory.
+The UI uses only the Tailwindcss framework for CSS.
+Javascript ES6 is used to request the backend and to do the logic at UI.

+The used technologies are state of the art and comes with most flexibility for the most requirements.
+The REST concept comes with a possible generated documentation or API and the Entitiy Framework Core lets data between database and backend has been transfered easily.
+The complete tech stack can be used in a cloud or also be scaled for more performance or distributed load.

+For a complex UI should also be used an UI framework and a CI/CD process with tests and a deployment with tags and branches.
+But this would break the scope of this assessment ;).